Nino-cunei/uruk/docs/api.md

 The Uruk corpus uses them for *tablets*, *columns* and *lines*.

 But lines may be divided in cases and subcases, which are also numbered.
-We need to mimick some functions of the Text-Fabric `T` Api for sections, so that we can retrieve cases more easily.
+We need to mimic some functions of the Text-Fabric `T` Api for sections, so that we can retrieve cases more easily.

 ## Consider search